Zane2b2t/Grassware.win-rewrite/README.md

 4. Launch Minecraft using the Forge profile.
 GrassWare.win should now be loaded.
 5. Bind the clickgui using the "!" prefix

+## NOTE: I was originally releasing the src on dec 19 (grassers 2 years anniversary) but retarded alekz rebranded and kicked everyone out of grassers discord
+ * now its time to work on 1.19

 <p align="center">
 </p>